cemburak1/Boston-Airbnb/README.md

 The goal of this project is to understand the underlying trends of Airbnb data in Boston by analysing average prices for each neighbourhood, proportion of amenities and determinants of pricing.

 ## Data Understanding
+- Histograms of the price and the price per accommodate.
+- Percentage of null values in numerical and categorical features.
+- Histograms of numerical features.
-Histograms, ranges and number of data points are observed.
+- Number of data points per category in categorical features.
+- Percentage of properties that offer each amenity.

 ## Data Preperation
-Data is cleaned and prepared through applying one-hot encoding, imputing data, elimination of certain rows and variables.
+- Creation of the variable price for accommodation.
+- Elimination of variables with more than 95% of null values.
+- Filling in the null values with the median in numerical characteristics.
+- Filling in the null values with the mode in categorical characteristics.
+- Creation of dummy variables for all categorical characteristics.
+- Detection and elimination of outliers with Isolation Forest.

 ## Modelling
-Linear regression and random forest is applied
+Linear regression & random forest are applied in order to find out the pricing determinants of Boston

 ## Evaluation
 RMSE is the evaluation metric